-Our Beginners’ Guides, written by Rosanna Spero, are designed to help give you an idea of different types of products and how they work.
+Our Beginners’ Guides are designed to help give you an idea of different types of products and how they work.
 Rosanna has been writing about finance for 20 years – 12 of them at the Daily Mail.
 She now writes for a number of newspapers and has regular columns in a wide range of magazines.

 Money affects every area of our lives, but managing it efficiently is not easy.
 Which savings plan, which protection insurance, which type of pension?
 There is so much choice.
 And information is often surrounded by jargon that makes brochures incomprehensible to most of us.